-- Official communications should not be used for political or personal business. - Biographical information related to official representational duties is permitted. - No campaign content or electioneering. - No fundraising. - No content developed using campaign resources. - No personal correspondence or endorsements unrelated to official business, except that a personal greeting to a constituent is permitted. - No political campaign endorsements, including both positive endorsements and opposition. - No endorsement or promotion of non-governmental companies, products, or services, including charitable organizations. - No voting recommendations with respect to public elections. - No grassroots calls to action or grassroots lobbying. - No content laudatory of a Member on a personal or political basis. - No greetings from spouse/family, except as otherwise allowed by law or regulation.
+- Official communications should not be used for political or personal business. - Biographical information related to official representational duties is permitted. - No campaign content or electioneering. - No fundraising. - No content developed using campaign resources. - No personal correspondence or endorsements unrelated to official business, except that a personal greeting to a constituent is permitted. - No political campaign endorsements, including both positive endorsements and opposition. - No endorsement or promotion of non-governmental companies, products, or services, including charitable organizations. - No voting recommendations with respect to public elections. - No grassroots calls to action or grassroots lobbying. - No content laudatory of a Member on a personal or political basis.

-For the purposes of this rule, unmanipulated means footage should not be interrupted.
+2 For the purposes of this rule, unmanipulated means footage should not be interrupted.
 Any introduction, overlays of graphic images, logos of the offices, or words that are not part of the transcript must comply with the regulations of the Communications Standards Commission.